clarizalooktech/glucose-monitor-app-with-dotnet-azure/Readme.md

 Terraform is used to provision and manage the Azure infrastructure.
 This allows for consistent and repeatable deployments, version control of infrastructure, and reduced manual configuration.

 2. **Continuous Integration/Continuous Deployment (CI/CD)**:
-The workflow you provided outlines CI/CD pipelines.
+The github workflow outlines CI/CD pipeline on deploying the web app and infrastructure.

 3. **Containerization**:
 Docker is used to package the .NET backend into a container.
 This provides consistency across different environments, simplifies deployment, and allows for scalability.